n3mo/massmine/README.md

 ./massmine
 ```

 On its first run, MassMine will offer to install any required R packages.
-You must either allow MassMine to install these when prompted, or alternatively you can install them yourself from R (experienced users only).
+You must either allow MassMine to install these when prompted, or alternatively you can install them yourself from within R (experienced users only).
 Once complete, MassMine is installed and is ready to be used.
 Restart MassMine with `./massmine` to begin using it.

 ### Configuration File

-You can control MassMine's behavior with user configuration files.
+You control MassMine's behavior with user configuration files.
 These files are [YAML](http://en.wikipedia.org/wiki/YAML) formatted (that is, they are structured for a computer to read, but are also human-readable).
 Example configuration files are included with MassMine in the "examples" folder of your installation.

 When started, you can specify a custom configuration file by including the file name after the call to MassMine.
 Assuming you have a file called "my-massmine-config" in the same directory you are working in, you can start MassMine as follows: